jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 >
 > Answer:

-In general, this subject wasn't given top priority in monitoring because Google Cloud appears to be quite comprehensive in its monitoring capabilities, covering aspects like security, user activity, and performance.
+In general, this subject wasn't given top priority because Google Cloud appears to be quite comprehensive in its monitoring capabilities, covering aspects like security, user activity, and performance.
 Moreover, there's an option to establish a maximum on the number of requests.
 Additionally, "Cloud Armor Network Security" offers safeguards against threats such as DDoS attacks.
-Due to limited time.
+The reason for no monitoring is primarily due to time constraints since the implementation of our application on the cloud proved difficult.

 --- question 23 fill here ---